 Details for Instructors

 A change has been made to how LockDown Browser locks students into an exam.
 Students were previously locked into an exam until they submitted it for grading.
-This will now be an optional exam setting for LockDown Browser, with the default set to "off".
-The new default setting will require students to submit a reason for exiting the exam early, which can then be viewed by the instructor.
+This is now an optional exam setting for LockDown Browser, with the default set to "off".
+The current default setting will require students to submit a reason for exiting the exam early, which can then be viewed by the instructor.
 Here is how it works.

 Go to the LockDown Browser Dashboard and select "Modify Settings" for the exam.

 A new option appears within the Advanced Settings section: "Lock students into the browser until exam is completed".
 The default state is deselected, which will enable a student to exit the browser if a problem or emergency arises (e.g. internet connection failure).

 If this option is left deselected, and if a student attempts to exit the browser during an exam, they will encounter the following prompt.